adrianmoo2/readme-template/README.md

 # Adrian README Template

-The quick template thing for when I need to do things quickly.
+The quick template thing for when I need to document code, quickly.

 ## The template